 Collaboration within the region has been pursued for a number of years.
 Since the introduction of PCCs, the six PCCs from the region have met quarterly as a group with their Chief Constables and Chief Executives.
-All collaborations that have been entered into have a collaboration agreement which specify the formalities of the collaboration arrangements in relation to specific collaborations.
+All collaborations that have been entered into have a collaboration agreement which specifies the formalities of the collaboration arrangements in relation to specific collaborations.

 Since October 2015 the six police areas in the Region have been joined by Kent in the 7Force Strategic Collaboration Programme.
-This has been formalised in a collaboration agreement entered into between the PCCs and Chief Constables of the seven police areas.
-It was reviewed in a Second Collaboration Agreement in early 2017 to progress the Programme until at least the end of March 2019 and has
+This has been formalised in a collaboration agreement entered into between the PCCs and Chief Constables of Group and PCC Statement of Accounts for the year ended 31 March 2021 the seven police areas.
+The agreement has been regularly extended and the current extension runs until 31 March 2023.